BluemlJ/AiBirds/README.md

 </p>

 ## Installation
-* Download and install the [Science Bird Framework](https://gitlab.com/aibirds/sciencebirdsframework)
-	* we recommend to test the framework with the native agent to check installation
-* Install the requirements
-* Update the src folder with our src folder
-* Update the main.py to start the new dqn agent.
+No dedicated installation required anymore.

 ## Usage

-1. Run the game playing interface from science birds
-	- the runnable jar file is in the root folder of the repository called game_playing_interface.jar
-	- use the code below to run:

-<code>java -jar  game_playing_interface.jar</code>

-2. Run the Science Birds game executable file to start a game instance
-	- The Science Birds game used in this framework is a modified version of Lucas N. Ferreira's work that can be found in his [Github repository](https://github.com/lucasnfe/science-birds)

-3. Run the new agent

-<code>python3 main.py</code>
+Just tune and run the agent from `src/play.py`.
+You can let the agent practice, observe how the agent plays, plot statistics, and more.

+Any generated output (models, plots, statistics etc.) will be saved in `out/`.

-### Some helpful improvements
+### Some helpful tips
-* generate more levels to train on to stop the agent from remembering all levels
+* You can generate new levels using the integrated level generator.
-* increase the speed to maximize the learning process
+* Increase the environment speed to accelerate the learning process.

 ## Key Features
 * Deep Q Network with following improvements
 	* Annealing epsilon-Greedy Policy
 	* Dueling Networks
-	* Prioritized Replay
+	* Prioritized Experience Replay
 	* Double Q-Learning
-	* Multi-step Learning
+	* Optional Multi-step Learning
+* Applicability to environments other than Angry Birds.
+This repo does also ship with Tetris and Snake.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes: `git commit -am 'Add some feature'`